fourstix/Elfos-TMS9118-Demos/docs/CREATEIMAGE.md

 # Create a Sun Raster Image

-Making an image program using your own image involves four major steps.
+Making a Sun Raster image using your own image involves four major steps.
 - Set up pre-requisites and install [Convert9118 Conversion program.](http://harmlesslion.com/cgi-bin/onesoft.cgi?2).
-- Converting the image to raw binary files using [Convert9918](https://github.com/tursilion/convert9918).
+- Convert the image to raw binary files using [Convert9918](https://github.com/tursilion/convert9918).
-- Converting raw binary files to a Sun Raster Image file.
+- Convert the raw binary files to a Sun Raster Image file using bin2sun utility program.
-- Assemble the demo program using [Asm/02](https://github.com/fourstix/Asm-02/releases).

 ## Setup Pre-requisites and Install the Convert9918 Conversion program
 The Convert9918 is a Windows program, so these instructions will set up the pre-requisites under Windows.